blakeblackshear/frigate/docs/docs/configuration/index.md

     # Optional: Configuration for how camera is handled in the GUI.
     gui:
       # Optional: Adjust sort order of cameras in the GUI.
 Larger numbers come later. (default: shown below)
-      # By default are sorted in the order they are defined.
+      # By default the cameras are sorted alphabetically.
       order: 0
 ```